Malaysia seizes largest-ever crystal meth haul | DW | 14.12.2020

 Authorities in Malaysia have seized a record-breaking amount of crystal meth worth millions.
 The seizure is a win for the country which has been battling its own drug addiction problems.

-Malaysian authorities announced on Monday that they had made the country's largest-ever seizure of the illegal drug crystal methamphetamine on December 9.
+Malaysian authorities have announced the country's largest-ever seizure of the illegal drug crystal methamphetamine.

-A patrol from the Malaysian Maritime Enforcement Agency discovered the haul — weighing more than two tons and worth over $26 million (€21.43 million) — in a small boat off the coast of Penang.
+A patrol from the Malaysian Maritime Enforcement Agency discovered the haul — weighing more than 2 tons and worth over $26 million (€21.43 million) — in a small boat off the coast of Penang on December 9.

-"It's the coastguard's record-breaking seizure in its 15-year history," coastguard chief Zubil Mat told AFP.
+"It's the coast guard's record-breaking seizure in its 15-year history," coast guard chief Zubil Mat told the Agence France-Presse news agency on Monday.

 The 12.5-meter (41-foot) recreational boat caught the attention of authorities with its unusual behavior.
 The 26-year-old driver attempted to flee when he saw the patrol boat and eventually jumped overboard.